witnet/documentation/docs/chains/boba/price-feeds.md

-# Witnet Price Feeds on BOBA Networks
+# Witnet Price Feeds on BOBA Layer 2 networks

 Witnet Foundation operates a series of public price feeds in cooperation with BOBA Network both for showcasing the capabilities of the Witnet oracle, and as a public service for the broader BOBA community.